BarHoter/food_blockchain/README.md

 The indexer will delete `events.json` and `checkpoint.json` if the current `CONTRACT_ADDRESS` does not match what is stored in the checkpoint.

 The dashboard is available at `http://localhost:8080/dashboard.html` when running `npm run serve`.
-Use the **Refresh Index** button to run the indexer on demand or enable **Auto refresh** for periodic indexing.
+Make sure `CONTRACT_ADDRESS` is set or the **Refresh Index** button will fail.
+Use the button to run the indexer on demand or enable **Auto refresh** for periodic indexing.